theovidal/raspi-gpio-rb/README.md

 ### Outputing a value

-To set the value of a pin, the GPIO class has a `set_value` method that can take two values :
+To set the value of a pin, the GPIO class has a `value` property that can take two values :

 - 0, no power (low)
 - 1, maximum power (high)